murilopolese/murilopolese/content/pages/cv.md

 **2020** started with the pandemic taking away some of my dreams and giving me others.
 I left Strawbees and enrolled on an online course called ["Recreating the Past" at School for Poetic Computation](https://sfpc.io/recreatingthepast-spring2020/).
 I moved back to Stockholm and started working with [JoyLabz](https://joylabz.com/), one of the companies that sparked my interest in prototyping, education and technology (as well as thinking about [invention literacy](https://www.youtube.com/watch?v=ibrwte1QqUE)).

-In **2021** I joined [Blivande](https://blivande.com) house, where I participate of an experiment in self-stewarding.
+In **2021** I joined [Blivande](https://blivande.com) house, where I participate in a  self-stewarding experiment.
 There we cultivate a co-created, participatory and self-sustaining ecosystem.
 Always becoming!
-I have also become an active member of JoyLabz R&D team, lectured at [Konstfack](https://www.konstfack.se/en/), worked as Industry Leader at [Hyper Island](https://www.hyperisland.com/) and worked on restructuring and co-teaching the course [Recreating the Past at School for Poetic Computation](https://sfpc.io/fall-2021/rtp/index.html).
+I have also become an active member of [JoyLabz R&D team](https://joylabz.com), lectured at [Konstfack](https://www.konstfack.se/en/), Industry Leader at [Hyper Island](https://www.hyperisland.com/) and worked on restructuring and co-teaching the course [Recreating the Past at School for Poetic Computation](https://sfpc.io/fall-2021/rtp/index.html).

 <div class="row">